shams-nahid/My-Daily-AWS-Study/public/Serverless/02 DynamoDB/01 DynamoDB Overview.md

   - Available in `VPC Endpoints`
   - Fully controlled by `IAM`
   - `Encryption`
+    - Server side encryption is enabled by default in all DynamoDB table
     - At rest by `KMS`
+      - AWS Managed Key for DynamoDB
+      - Customer Managed Key
     - In flight by `SSL`/`TLS`

 ### Provisioned Throughput